lHarris7800/AA-A1/README.md

 # AA-A1
-Implemented for Algorithms Analysis.
+Implemented for Algorithms Analysis at RMIT.
 Code template provided by course.
+Implements a priority queue using an array, linked list and BST.